armezit/lunarphp-purchase-limit/README.md

 ## Features

 You can define a criteria for each rule.
-Currently, these are possible:
+Currently, you are able to define purchase limits for:

-* by a specific product
+* a specific Product
-* by a specific product variant
+* a specific Product Variant
-* by a customer or customer group
+* a Customer or Customer Group
-* by a specific product and customer / customer group
+* a specific Product for a specific Customer or Customer Group
-* by a specific product variant and customer / customer group
+* a specific Product Variant for a specific Customer or Customer Group

-Each purchase limit rule allows you to restrict quantity, price, or both of them.
+Each purchase limit rule allows you to restrict either quantity, amount (total sum), or both of them.

 ## Setup